SIAM Student Travel Awards are here to help students gain the experience and exposure that comes from attending and presenting at SIAM conferences.

 For all hybrid conferences, support will be prioritized for those attending the conference in-person.

 For virtual conferences, support will be provided in the form of conference registration waivers.

 Any full-time student in good standing is eligible to receive an award.

 The application process is competitive.
 The following factors are considered in ranking applicants.

 Graduate students, especially those nearing completion of their program, tend to have a stronger record of scholarship.
 A student's research should be relevant to the topic/themes of the conference.

 Students making a presentation will have priority over students who are non-presenting co-authors of a paper being presented.
 Non-presenting co-authors will have priority over students attending as observers.

 If there are co-author(s) of your paper or poster:

 If you are presenting in a minisymposium:

-The adviser will receive an auto-generated email from the SIAM Travel Awards program requesting the letter of recommendation and providing instructions on how to submit it.
+The advisor will receive an auto-generated email from the SIAM Travel Awards program requesting the letter of recommendation and providing instructions on how to submit it.
 The student will not be able to upload the letter of recommendation as part of the application process.
-The student should submit their application early enough for their adviser to have time to submit the letter of recommendation before the deadline.
+The student should submit their application early enough for their advisor to have time to submit the letter of recommendation before the deadline.